-How the Colonial Pipeline hack is impacting gas prices and supply
+How the Colonial Pipeline hack is affecting gas prices and supply

 If you really need to fill up, the GasBuddy smartphone app will show you which stations have fuel.
 The website tracker.gasbuddy.com provides the same information.

 Be sure to follow safety tips if you want to fill extra containers of gas.
-The U.S. Consumer Product Safety Commission warned Wednesday to use only cans made for storing gasoline — not plastic bags or other storage devices.
+The U.S. Consumer Product Safety Commission warned consumers Wednesday to use only cans made for storing gasoline — not plastic bags or other storage devices.
 Never pour gasoline near fire, as fuel is highly flammable.

+There is no reason to expect gas stations to run dry outside the areas serviced by the Colonial Pipeline.
+Unnecessarily filling up your tanks in other areas is just likely to needlessly deplete supplies.

-This FAQ draws on reporting from Hannah Denham, Will Englund, Rory Laverty, Ellen Nakashima and Taylor Telford.
+This FAQ draws on reporting from Hannah Denham, Will Englund, Rory Laverty, Ellen Nakashima, Taylor Telford and Kevin Schaul.